NicoVIII/Andromeda-for-GOG/README.md

 ## Dependencies

-If you do not use the AppImage for Linux, you need .NET Core 3.0 to run Andromeda.
-You can download it here: <https://www.microsoft.com/net/download>
+Neither for AppImage nor for the single files executables are any dependencies required.

 ## Installation

-Just download the `.tar.xz`, `.tar.gz` or `.zip` file from the GitHub releases and unpack it anywhere you want.
+Just download the archive for your os from the GitHub releases and unpack it anywhere you want.
+On linux you could use the AppImage, if you want to.

 ## Usage

-Execute `start.sh` or `start.cmd` (untested) to run the program.

-For now I sadly did not find a way to make the browsery stuff work, so for now you have to live with some workarounds.
+Simple start the Andromeda.FSharp(.exe) or the AppImage.

+### Define settings

+If you start Andromeda for the first time, you will get a settings window.
+Please configure your desired path for the games here.
+(For now it is just a plain text box, but it will check, if the directory exists)

 ### Install game